Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Computational Experiments

 If $\rho_j > \epsilon$, then the corresponding constraint does not meet the desired violation level, whereas $\rho_j \leq \epsilon$ indicates that the system remains secure as far as that particular generator or transmission line is concerned.
 Figure~\ref{fig:sec_4c} shows the worst-case violation, $\max_{j\in \mathcal{C}} \rho_j$, averaged across ten runs on each dataset, where $\mathcal{C}$ is the set of all constraints in \eqref{eq:cc_opf_power_min}-\eqref{eq:cc_opf_line_flow_max}.

-In the Synthetic-G dataset, the positive log-likelihood in Table~\ref{tab:ll_Cau} indicates that the obtained Gaussian parameters are a good fit to the forecast errors.
+In the Synthetic-G dataset, the \xreplaced{negative BIC score}{positive log-likelihood} in Table~\ref{tab:bic_Cau} indicates that the obtained Gaussian parameters are a good fit to the forecast errors.
 This directly translates to the constraint violations being below the targeted $\epsilon=0.05$.

 In the Synthetic-C dataset, we observe that both approaches yield worst-case constraint violations that exceed $\epsilon$.
-The violations in the classical approach average roughly $0.5$, whereas the constraint-informed approach achieves much smaller violations averaging around $0.1$ with lower overall variance across the ten runs.
+The violations in the classical approach average roughly \xreplaced{$0.2$}{$0.5$}, whereas the constraint-informed approach achieves much smaller violations, averaging \xreplaced{slightly below $0.1$}{around $0.1$} with lower overall variance across the ten runs.

 Similar patterns can be seen in the NordPool dataset, where constraint-informed estimation consistently results in lower violations and variability compared to the classical approach.

-We highlight that both approaches can sometimes produce statistical parameters that lead to infeasible optimization models, as shown in Figure~\ref{fig:sec_4c2}.
-The constraint-informed estimation, however, results in fewer infeasible models.
-We find that the infeasibility occurs because the estimated parameters violate constraints~\eqref{eq: mean_condition} and~\eqref{eq: mean_condition_flow}.
-This infeasibility can be resolved using a modified FixedEM algorithm \cite{yi2024discrete} to constrain the means of the GMM components at zero (see Appendix~\ref{sec:appendix_fixedEM}).
+The NordPool dataset exhibits both skewness and a limited number of samples, leading to greater variability across runs even under the constraint-informed approach.
+We also note that constraint-informed violations are higher on NordPool than on Synthetic-C, suggesting that enforcing zero-mean components may be less effective when the underlying distribution is significantly skewed.

+Overall, these results demonstrate that the constraint-informed dimensionality reduction consistently improves out-of-sample reliability: by fitting GMMs directly to the low-dimensional variables that enter each chance constraint, the EM algorithm better captures heavy-tailed (Synthetic-C) and skewed (NordPool) forecast errors, translating the improved goodness-of-fit into lower and less variable constraint violations.